keennathan/2024-apr-std-portfolio/README.md

-# portfolio
+# Portfolio

 ## Overview
-This is a portfolio website to display some of the company services
+This is a portfolio website to display some services of the company "Something Something".
+This is currently under developement.
+We will keep on adding the features in README that we add in the website.